vnarapar/qcom-linux-test/Runner/suites/Multimedia/Audio/AudioPlayback/Read_me.md

 - The script validates the presence of required tools before executing tests; missing tools result in SKIP.
 - If any critical tool is missing, the script exits with an error message.
 - Logs include dmesg snapshots, mixer dumps, and playback logs.
-- Asset download requires network connectivity.
+- **Network operations are disabled by default**.
+Use `--enable-network-download` to download missing audio files.
-- Pass Wi-Fi credentials via SSID and PASSWORD environment variables to enable network access for asset downloads and playback validation.
+- Pass Wi-Fi credentials via `--ssid` and `--password` CLI flags (or SSID/PASSWORD environment variables) to auto-enable network download.
+- If audio clips are present locally, the test runs without any network operations (offline-capable).
+- If clips are missing and network download is disabled, the test will SKIP with a helpful message.
 - You can override default network probe targets using NET_PROBE_ROUTE_IP and NET_PING_HOST to avoid connectivity-related failures in restricted environments.
 - Evidence-based PASS/FAIL logic ensures reliability even if backend quirks occur.